ActivisionGameScience/ags_conda_recipes/README.rst

 (in Windows ``where python`` should show ``C:\miniconda\python.exe``).
 This is your "root" environment.

-Only conda-specific packages are allowed in the root environment.
+Only admin packages are allowed in the root environment.
 Don't pollute it with anything else.
 Your real environments will live below the ``envs/`` subdirectory.

 Now edit your ``~/.condarc`` file and add our channel and the default